nakagami/wakati/README.md

 duckdb -unsigned
 ```

-After loading the extension by the file path, you can use the functions provided by the extension (in this case, `rusty_quack()`).
+After loading the extension by the file path, you can use the functions provided by the extension (in this case, `wakati()`).

 ```sql
 LOAD './build/debug/extension/wakati/wakati.duckdb_extension';